baijum/muthukadan.net/_posts/2021-07-18-support-service-binding-specification-for-kubernetes.md

 Examples include datastores (such as MySQL or MongoDB), caching servers (such as Memcached), and stream processing systems (such as Kafka).
 If you are a backing service provider, this article gives you all the information required to evaluate Service Binding Specification for Kubernetes.
-Towards the end, this article also provides an expository commentary on the spec related to backing service integration.
+There is an expository commentary on the spec related to backing service integration.
 Finally, the article has curated a list of frequently asked questions with answers.

 The spec [introduction][spec-intro] presents a good summary of the importance of the specification.
 The key benefit for supporting the spec for a backing